Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Abstract

 \section{Abstract}

-It is well known that timing jitter can degrade the bit error rate (BER) of receivers that recover clock information from the input data.
-However, timing jitter can also result in an indefinite increase in the settling time of clock recovery circuits at the receivers, particularly in low swing mesochronous systems.
-Mesochronous clock retiming circuits are required in repeaterless low swing on-chip interconnects in order to sample the low swing data at the center of the eye.
-This paper discusses the settling time of these circuits.
-First, a discussion on how timing jitter can result in large increase in the settling time of the clock recovery circuit is presented.
-Next, the circuit is modeled as a Markov chain with absorbing states.
-Here, the mean time of absorption of the Markov chain, which represents the mean settling time of the circuit, is determined.
-The model is validated by using behavioural simulations of the circuit, the results of which match well with the model predictions.
-The modelling is applied to study the effect of different types of jitter, like data dependent jitter of 1 bit and 2 bits, random jitter and random jitter along with 1 bit data dependent jitter.
-Finally, a few techniques of reducing the settling time are presented and their efficacy is confirmed with circuit simulations.
+It is well known that timing jitter can degrade the bit error rate (BER) of receivers that recover the clock from input data.
+However, timing jitter can also result in an indefinite increase in the settling time of clock recovery circuits, particularly in low swing mesochronous systems.
+Mesochronous clock retiming circuits are required in repeaterless low swing on-chip interconnects.
+We first discuss how timing jitter can result in a large increase in the settling time of the clock recovery circuit.
+Next, the circuit is modelled as a Markov chain with absorbing states.
+The mean time to absorption of the Markov chain, which represents the mean settling time of the circuit, is determined.
+The model is validated through behavioural simulations of the circuit, the results of which match well with the model predictions.
+We consider circuits with (i)~data dependent jitter, (ii)~random jitter, and (iii) combination of both of them.
+We show that a mismatch between the strengths of up and down corrections of the retiming can reduce the settling time.
+In particular, a 10\% mismatch can reduce the mean settling time by up to 40\%.
+We leverage this fact toward improving the settling time performance, and propose useful techniques based on biased training sequences and mismatched charge pumps.
+We also present a coarse+fine clock retiming circuit, which can operate in coarse first mode, to reduce the settling time substantially.
+These fast settling retiming circuits are verified with circuit simulations.